If singing with a mixed GLBTIQ group appeals, come along to a

 We are currently in our second semester working on material for our end

 If you would like to "try us out", and/or know more about the choir, please email on the form below

 From conducting the Sandwell Sinfonia from 1995 to the Music Director of the Wolverhampton Symphony Orchestra in 2000, to the Wyre Forest Symphony Orchestra in 2001 and the Wrexham Symphony just prior to moving to New Zealand, Rachel has constantly been expanding her resume and experience (as well as becoming a finalist in the NFMS Young Conductor competition in Cardiff in 2001 along the way).

+Rachel moved to New Zealand to work for the New Zealand Symphony Orchestra as their Artistic Planning manager for 6 years.
 Venturing into the world of choral conducting in 2005, Rachel was appointed Music Director of Cantoris, which she led until 2010.
 She is a regular guest conductor for Wellington Chamber Orchestra, and in 2008 became the founding Music Director of Schola Sinfonica, a children’s string orchestra aimed at teaching young musicians the joy of orchestral membership.
 In 2010 Rachel launched the string orchestra Bow, which is dedicated to bringing joy to Wellington string players.